emilychhun/React-Portfolio/README.md

   *The what, why, and how:*

-  🔍 Note Taker is simple note taking application.
-It designed to allows you to create an application that can be used to write, save and delete notes, and saving and retrieving note data from a JSON file by using express backend.
+  🔍 This is my Portfolio that I used my new React skill.
+I want to share my projects not only applying for my jobs or working as a freelance, but also to share my work with fellow developers whose portfolios do not use the lastest technologies.

- *Check out the [ExampleREADME.md](https://github.com/emilychhun/Note-Taker/blob/main/README.md) as an example.*
+ *Check out the [ExampleREADME.md](https://github.com/emilychhun/react-portfolio/blob/main/README.md) as an example.*
   <br />

   ## Table of contents